danielcharrua/secure-encrypted-form/README.txt

 You can use some service like Google Recaptcha v3 for now.
 More comming soon.

+= My server is not sending emails =

+Your server may be restricted or disabled to send emails.
+In that case you can use a SMTP plugin to send authenticated emails as [WP Mail SMTP](https://es.wordpress.org/plugins/wp-mail-smtp/).

 == Screenshots ==

 1. Plugin options